-Judge Toni E. Clarke was appointed to the Seventh Judicial Circuit sitting in the Circuit Court for Prince George’s County, Maryland on January 8, 1998, and presides over many types of cases including, but not limited to, Civil, Criminal, Foreclosure, Family and Juvenile.
+Judge Toni E. Clarke (Ret) was appointed to the Seventh Judicial Circuit sitting in the Circuit Court for Prince George’s County, Maryland on January 8, 1998 where she served until taking senior status on September 1, 2018.
+During her tenure Judge Clarke presided over many types of cases including, but not limited to, Civil, Criminal, Foreclosure, Family and Juvenile.
 Judge Clarke received her J.D. from the University of Maryland Frances Carey Law School and her B.S. from the Pennsylvania State University, where she played on the Women’s Varsity Basketball team.
 Prior to her appointment, Judge Clarke practiced law in both the public and private sector.

 She was the first African-American female to serve as State’s Attorney for Prince George’s County, Maryland, and the State of Maryland.
 Judge Clarke is very active in the American Bar Association, the National Bar Association and the Maryland State Bar Association, is a former President of the J. Franklyn Bourne Bar Association, and was the first African-American to serve as President of both the Women’s Bar Association of Maryland and the Prince George’s County Bar Association.

-Currently, Judge Clarke is on several committees of the Judicial Division of the American Bar Association, where she is Chair of the Standing Committee on Diversity in the Judiciary, and is Chair-Elect of the National Conference of State Trial Judges of the Judicial Division of the American Bar Association.
+Judge Clarke is on several committees of the Judicial Division of the American Bar Association, also having chaired or co-chaired committees of the National Conference of State Trial Judges (NCSTJ) and having co-chaired the Judicial Clerkship Program and the Standing Committee on Diversity in the Judiciary of the Judicial Division (JD).
+Judge Clarke is a Past Chair of the NCSTJ after having served in all of the Officer positions, and is currently the Immediate Past-Chair of the JD of the ABA, after having served as Chair (2018-2019), Chair-Elect, Vice-Chair and a member of its Executive Board.
+Judge Clarke is currently serving in her third term on the Board of Trustees of the National Judicial College, after having been initially appointed in July, 2013.
 Judge Clarke has been recognized by numerous organizations for her hard work, community involvement, and mentoring.
 Among other awards, she has received the Women’s Bar Association of Maryland’s Rita C. Davidson Award, the Maryland Daily Record’s 2004 Leadership in the Law Award, and the 2001 and 1999 Maryland’s Top 100 Women.

 Robert Hunter, Esq.